Johnsoct/core-css/site/documentation/core-concepts.md

 #### Horizontal

+##### Alignment

+Due to browsers' poor algorithms for justifying text and the increased difficulty of reading text with dyslexia, it is recommended to always left-align text on the web.

 ##### Letter spacing (tracking)

 Letter spacing lowercase text is not recommended (i.e. bodies of text); however, headings and uppercase text tend to benefit from slight decreases and increases, respectively, in letter spacing because of their larger, heavier appearance.